 Some parts of our website may not display properly on Internet Explorer versions 6, 7 and 8.
 Microsoft no longer supports these versions.
 We recommend that you upgrade to a newer version or try a different browser, if you are experiencing any issues.

-Disclaimer for third-party products and websites
+Third-party products and websites

 Some parts of our website may require the use of third-party software.
 Our website may also contain hyperlinks to external third-party websites, for your convenience.
 We have no control over the content published on third-party websites or their products.
 Please refer to the provider’s website for support information.